apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 Traffic Ops - Using
 *******************

+.. deprecated:: 3.0
-.. caution:: The Traffic Ops UI is deprecated, and will be removed entirely in the next major release (4.0).
+	The Traffic Ops UI is deprecated, and will be removed entirely in the next major release (4.0).
 A much better way to interact with the CDN is to :ref:`use Traffic Portal <usingtrafficportal>`, which is the the only UI that will be receiving updates for the foreseeable future.

 The Traffic Ops Menu
 ====================